saendu/jekyll/_posts/2020-07-26-letsencrypt.md

           serviceName: mysite
           servicePort: 80
 ```
 And then what next?
 Nothing next.
-We have no a secure endpoint on https://mysite.sandrofelder.ch.
-So our job is done and we can continue doing more interesting stuff like creating a cert.
+We have no a secure endpoint on https://mysite.yourdomain.ch.
+So, our job is done and we can continue doing more interesting stuff.

 And then, time passes…

 And after 90 days we get what?
-Yeah you know it don’t you?
+Yeah you know it, don’t you?

 And who do we blame?
 Us.
-Because we didn’t do what we once read in an article, because we didn’t care.
+Because we didn’t do what we once read in an article.
+And because we didn’t care.
 After all the thing we used to create the cert was called ‘certbot‘.
-So why not use that bot to make the work for us.
+So, why not use that ‘bot’ to make the work for us.
-In kubernetes we can install something that is called an issuer.
+In kubernetes we can install something that is called an issuer or clusterIssuer.
 And as the name implies, this guy is issuing certs for us.
-Let’s create a Let’s Encrypt issuer that creates and renewer certs for us in the background:
+Let’s create a Let’s Encrypt clusterIssuer that creates and renew certs for us in the background:
 ```
 # install cert-manager with helm
 kubectl create namespace cert-manager